-See Annex D.1 "Synchronizing Profiles and CRDs" for more information.
+See C.1 for more information.

-Note: It has been found that crdInfoType can contain misaligned data (see clause 4.1 for the definition of "aligned").
-Because the CRD character counts immediately follow variable-length ASCII strings, their alignment is not correct if the length of any of the preceding strings is not a multiple of four.
+Note: It has been found that crdInfoType can contain misaligned data (see 4.1 for the definition of "aligned").
+Because the CRD character counts immediately follow variable-length ASCII strings, their alignment is not correct when the length of any of the preceding strings is not a multiple of four.
 Profile reading and writing software must be written carefully in order to handle these alignment problems.

-6.5.2 curveType
+6.5.3 curveType

-The curveType contains a 4 byte count value and a one-dimensional table of 2-byte values.
+The curveType contains a 4-byte count value and a one-dimensional table of 2-byte values.
 The byte stream is given below.

 Byte Offset Content Encoded as

-0-3 'curv' (63757276h) type signature
+03 'curv' (63757276h) type signature

-4-7 reserved, must be set to 0
+47 reserved, must be set to 0

-8-11 count value specifying number of entries that follow uInt32Number
+811 count value specifying number of entries that follow uInt32Number

-12-end actual curve values starting with the zeroth entry and ending with the entry count- 1. uInt16Number[]
+12end actual curve values starting with the zeroth entry and ending with the entry count -1. uInt16Number[]